Kernel-learning parameter prediction and evaluation in algebraic multigrid method for several PDEs: Preliminary

 Here, \(\mathbf{1}_{z(x_i^{\text{test}}) \in I_{\theta}^{0.95}(x_i^{\text{test}})}\) is an indicator function that equals 1 if the actual value \(z(x_i^{\text{test}})\) falls within the 95\% confidence interval \(I_{\theta}^{0.95}(x_i^{\text{test}})\), and 0 otherwise.

-The PICP (Prediction Interval Coverage Probability) provides a measure of how frequently the model's predicted intervals contain the true values.
+The {PICP} provides a measure of how frequently the model's predicted intervals contain the true values.
 A high PICP value indicates that the model's predicted intervals are reliable and include the true values a significant proportion of the time.
 This is a useful metric for evaluating the reliability of the model's predictions and for establishing appropriate confidence levels for the predictions.

-The combined use of these performance metrics provides a comprehensive evaluation of the predictive prowess of the Gaussian process regression model.
-High \( R^2 \) and correlation coefficient (Corr) values indicate that the model effectively captures the underlying trends in the data.
-Simultaneously, a strong PICP underscores the reliability and consistency of the model's predictive outputs.
-This multifaceted analysis enables a deeper understanding of the model's competence in parameter prediction, offering a robust theoretical basis for informed model selection and optimization endeavors.
+{ The combined use of these performance metrics provides a comprehensive evaluation of the predictive prowess of the GPR model.
+High \( R^2 \) and Corr indicate that the model effectively captures the underlying trends in the data.
+Simultaneously, a strong PICP underscores the reliability and consistency of the model's predictive outputs.}